-- a) Draw up a list of the special stage necessities in accordance with the special requirements of each special stage, and therefore ask the organisers for the necessary personnel and materials to support him/her at the event. - b) Together with the Clerk of the Course or his representative, they will assign the marshals that will cooperate with him/her in case the safety plan needs to be follow. - c) Specify the position and implements the posting of warning signs within the special stages that he is responsible for and assigns the distribution of information for spectators and locals, in the area of his responsibility during the event. - d) Request detailed maps of the special stages assigned and, together with the Safety Officer, to implement the safety plan on the map, by ensuring that all safety teams are positioned according to the prepared plan. - e) They are fully aware of the safety plan and have listed all equipment at their disposal during the event. - f) During the event, the Post Chief is to be found at the start of the special stage.
+- Draw up a list of the special stage necessities in accordance with the special requirements of each special stage, and therefore ask the organisers for the necessary personnel and materials to support him/her at the event. - ii) Together with the Clerk of the Course or his representative, they will assign the marshals that will cooperate with him/her in case the safety plan needs to be follow. - specify the position and implements the posting of warning signs within the special stages that he is responsible for and assigns the distribution of information for spectators and locals, in the area of his responsibility during the event. - iv) Request detailed maps of the special stages assigned and, together with the Safety Officer, to implement the safety plan on the map, by ensuring that all safety teams are positioned according to the prepared plan. - v) They are fully aware of the safety plan and have listed all equipment at their disposal during the event. - vi) During the event, the Post Chief is to be found at the start of the special stage.
 They record the passage of each rally car and inform all radio point marshals and the Stop marshal through the safety radio channel.

-311. TIME CONTROL MARSHALS DUTIES
+TIME CONTROL MARSHALS:

-- a) To Record the time the competitor hands over his / her Time Card at the control point with the equipment supplied using the official rally time. - b) This record keeping should be done by writing down on a sequence sheet the actual time of arrival.
-This time shall be copied onto the competitor's Time Card and signed by the official. - c) Under no circumstances is the marshal on duty responsible for when a competitor should check in / clock in. - d) In the case of a departure control, the marshal will give the competitor a departure time which will be counted down until the departure time. - e) Should a competitor have any queries with the marshal on duty, it should also be recorded and further investigation by the Clerk of the Course will be made.
+- To Record the time the competitor hands over his / her Time Card at the control point with the equipment supplied using the official rally time. - ii) This record keeping should be done by writing down on a sequence sheet the actual time of arrival.
+This time shall be copied onto the competitor's Time Card and signed by the official. - Under no circumstances is the marshal on duty responsible for when a competitor should check in / clock in. - iv) In the case of a departure control, the marshal will give the competitor a departure time which will be counted down until the departure time. - Should a competitor have any queries with the marshal on duty, it should also be recorded and further investigation by the Clerk of the Course will be made. - vi) Time Control Marshals may not close any special stage control until the sweep crew has completed the stage.

-312. CROWD CONTROL SAFETY MARSHALS
+312 CROWD CONTROL SAFETY MARSHALS:

-- a) During the running of the stage, they stay at their designated points and ensure the general public do not enter the No-Go zones identified. - b) They check that there are no cars parked next to the road in a special stage, and if there are, they remove them before the stage starts.
-This will be communicated to the Clerk of the Course. - c) They are trained properly and know exactly what their duties are.
+- i) During the running of the stage, they stay at their designated points and ensure the general public do not enter the No-Go zones identified. - They check that there are no cars parked next to the road in a special stage, and if there are, they remove them before the stage starts.
+This will be communicated to the Clerk of the Course. - They are trained properly and know exactly what their duties are.
 They are equipped with whistles in order to keep spectators away from prohibited areas and inform them of the passing of rally cars.
-The personnel wear identifying tabards. - d) In a polite manner they inform spectators that the special stage will be run only if they follow their instructions to stand in the recommended areas.
+The personnel wear identifying tabards. - iv) In a polite manner they inform spectators that the special stage will be run only if they follow their instructions to stand in the recommended areas.

-313. RADIO SAFETY MARSHALLS
+313 RADIO SAFETY MARSHALLS: